denodell/denodell/README.md

 ---

 ## 📚 Books
-- [Performance Engineering In Practice](https://hubs.la/Q044cvyR0) (Manning, 2026) — Build software systems that are fast by default, not fast after a firefight.
+- [Fast by Default: Practical Performance Engineering](https://hubs.la/Q044cvyR0) (Manning, 2026) — Build software systems that are fast by default, not fast after a firefight.
 - [Pro JavaScript Development](https://link.springer.com/book/10.1007/978-1-4302-6269-5) (Apress, 2014) — 46K+ reads, 27 academic citations, used in courses at Harbour.Space University and APU.
 Also available in Chinese language.
 - [Pro JavaScript RIA Techniques](https://link.springer.com/book/10.1007/978-1-4302-1935-4) (Apress, 2009) — 54 academic citations, held in 344 libraries worldwide, used in courses at universities in Spain and Sweden.
 Also available in Chinese and Czech languages.